Umami Pot

 Step 1

-Cut the tomato into wedges.
-Cut the cucumber and myoga in half lengthwise, and then slice them diagonally into thin pieces.
-Remove the stems from the shiso leaves, and cut the leaves into thin strips, following the veins.
+Cut tomato into wedges.
+Cut cucumber and myoga in half lengthwise, then slice them diagonally into thin pieces.
+Remove the stems from shiso leaves, and cut the leaves into thin strips along the veins.

 Japanese summer vegetable salad instruction_2